kyma-project/community/collaboration/extending-kyma-cli.md

 2. Testing/debugging it locally

 We can introduce commands to test the lambda locally and also if the developer wants to debug the code.
+This is useful in case when we have some event payloads that are not easy to recreate.

 `kyma lambda debug <lambda-name>`